aalp75/big-integer/README.md

 ## BigInteger — Arbitrary-Precision Integer Class in C++

-`BigInteger` is a C++ class implementing arbitrarily large signed integers (limited only by available memory).
+`BigInteger` is a C++ class implementing arbitrarily large unsigned integers (limited only by available memory).

 It supports: